-Interpol issued a warning on March 13 that fraudsters are “exploiting the fear and uncertainty” around COVID-19 through a number of different schemes utilising different approaches.
+Interpol issued a warning on March 13 that fraudsters are “exploiting the fear and uncertainty” around COVID-19 through several different schemes utilizing different approaches.
 These include telephone fraud, through which “victims receive calls from criminals pretending to be medical officials, claiming a relative has fallen sick with the virus and then requesting payment for their treatment;” and phishing, in which “victims receive emails from criminals pretending to be from health authorities, or legitimate companies, using similar looking websites or email addresses” (Euronews, 2020).

 Fraud that preys on the fearful or vulnerable is even more insidious.
 That’s what investigators are seeing right now as COVID-19 continues to spread.
 The Food and Drug Administration (FDA) and the Federal Trade Commission (FTC) recently issued warning letters to seven companies for selling fraudulent COVID-19 products.
 “These products are unapproved drugs that pose significant risks to patient health and violate federal law.
-The FDA and FTC are taking this action as part of their response in protecting Americans during the global COVID-19 outbreak.
-The warning letters are the first to be issued by the FDA for unapproved products intended to prevent or treat “Novel Coronavirus Disease 2019” (COVID-19)” (FDA, 2020).
+The warning letters are the first to be issued by the FDA for unapproved products intended to prevent or treat “Novel Coronavirus Disease 2019″ (COVID-19)” (FDA, 2020).
+The FDA and FTC are taking this action as part of their response to protecting Americans during the global COVID-19 outbreak.

-The companies that the FDA and FTC issued warning letters to were Vital Silver, Quinessence Aromatherapy Ltd., Xephyr, LLC (doing business as N-Ergetics), GuruNanda, LLC, Vivify Holistic Clinic, Herbal Amy LLC, and The Jim Bakker Show.
+The FDA and FTC issued warning letters to Vital Silver, Quinessence Aromatherapy Ltd., Xephyr, LLC (doing business as N-Ergetics), GuruNanda, LLC Vivify Holistic Clinic, Herbal Amy LLC, and The Jim Bakker Show.
 In some cases, colloidal silver was being fraudulently peddled as a successful treatment for preventing and/or curing COVID-19.

-So how can the general public avoid frauds and phishing schemes during a time of crisis?
+So how can the general public avoid frauds and phishing schemes during a crisis?
 Here are some things to keep in mind:

 - Be suspicious of emails that are peddling cures or medical devices.
 Don’t click links or open attachments.

 - When searching for information online, be aware of fake websites impersonating legitimate organisations.
-Check the web address carefully and don’t provide and personal information.
+Check the web address carefully and don’t provide any personal information.

 - Follow the same rule for unsolicited phone calls – under no circumstances should you reveal any personal or financial information.